Bronson & True Temper Closed Face Spin-Casting Reels, UNI-SPINS” and Combos

 We believe this was introduced in the 1959 Bronson catalog.
 It is last seen in our 1963 catalog.
 The gold version, circa 1960-1963, is shown with the early original black Bronson box and its listing in the 1962 catalog.
 Also shown below is a recently found example in a champagne color with black grips.
 The last three photos show the earliest version in silver, with what is the only “intro” box we’ve ever seen.
 It also has the scarce 1959 box instructions/catalog and Bronson screwdriver wrench.

 “Scout” No.902 by Bronson

 This lowest-priced economy “Scout” model was introduced by Bronson in 1963 and would be last sold in a green & black version by True Temper, simply called the “No.902”, in 1972.
+A blue version was recently found and shown in the last photos.
 It has the same raised foot that can be seen on both “Keystone” models.
 The original latest-style Bronson box is shown below.